 You May However Wish to Afford Military-Grade Security

-Effective data colocation security depends on multiple control points.
+Effective bitcoin mining colocation security depends on multiple control points.
 A determined intruder may hide from a patrolling guard, or duck under a camera.

 However the chances of a person outwitting security booths, cameras, mantraps and biometric scanners on a single occasion are negligible.

-Again, only you can decide whether your bitcoin mining rig and store of knowledge deserves this level of protection, personal attention and fire suppression.
-Do you remember the last time you had a power outage.
+Again, only you can decide whether your bitcoin mining rig and store of knowledge deserve this level of protection, personal attention, and fire suppression.
+Do you remember the last time you had a power outage?

 You felt kind of rejected when you lost power and data connectivity at the moment you were close to solving a complex mathematical equation.
 Think how much better it would have been if your dedicated equipment never failed you.

-It’s question of deciding how important bitcoin mining is for your family and your future.
+It’s a question of deciding how important bitcoin mining is for your family and your future.

 Where to From Here